changchiyou/crops-value-calculator/README.md

 3. Drag the slider five times.
 4. Finally calculate the total value of your crops.

+(Note: The above process is not available when all your ships are on their missions.)

-For me, the above process takes about 10 seconds.
+For me, the in-game process takes about 10 seconds.
 With this tool, it takes only 3 seconds max:

 1. Talk to Johan in your hideout and open the Town Map.
 2. Take a screenshot of your crops.